 My work on the alternatives to war focuses on the ethical questions raised by the leading international, non-military responses to aggression and mass atrocities.
 These include economic sanctions, diplomacy, nonviolence, military assistance, and positive incentives.
 It is prompted by the question: if states are not to go to war, what should they do instead?
 Much of this work was funded by the Arts and Humanities Research Council (Ref AH/LOO3783/1).

-James Pattison (2018)The Alternatives to War: From Sanctions to Nonviolence (Oxford: Oxford University Press). - Out in July 2018 in the UK; Sept the rest of the world - A discount flyer is here. - This book is the culmination of my work on the alternatives to war - Abstract: This book examines the normative issues raised by measures ranging from comprehensive economic sanctions, diplomacy, and positive incentives, to criminal prosecutions, nonviolent resistance, accepting refugees, and arming rebels.
+James Pattison (2018)The Alternatives to War: From Sanctions to Nonviolence (Oxford: Oxford University Press). - A discount flyer is here. - An inteview with me about the book for the Carnegie Council is here. - This book is the culmination of my work on the alternatives to war - Abstract: This book examines the normative issues raised by measures ranging from comprehensive economic sanctions, diplomacy, and positive incentives, to criminal prosecutions, nonviolent resistance, accepting refugees, and arming rebels.
 For instance, given the indiscriminateness of many sanctions regimes, are sanctions any better than war?
 Should states avoid 'megaphone diplomacy' and adopt more subtle measures?
 What, if anything, can nonviolent methods such as civilian defence and civilian peacekeeping do in the face of a ruthless opponent?
 Is it a serious concern that positive incentives can appear to reward aggressors?
 Overall, Pattison provides a comprehensive account of the ethics of the alternatives to war.
 In doing so, he argues that the case for war is weaker and the case for many of the alternatives is stronger than commonly thought.
 The upshot is that, when reacting to mass atrocities and aggression, states are generally required to pursue the alternatives to war rather than military action.
 The book concludes that this has significant implications for pacifism, just war theory, and the responsibility to protect doctrine.

 James Pattison (2017) “Unarmed Bodyguards to the Rescue?
 The Ethics of Nonviolent Intervention”, in Michael Gross and Tamar Meisels (eds), Soft War: The Ethics of Unarmed Conflict (Cambridge: Cambridge University Press). - This paper explores (and defends) the ethical case for using civilian peacekeeping.